EricPlayZ/EGameTools/README.md

 You can also reload <b>Player Variables</b> from a file specified by you, or reload <b>Jump Parameters</b> from <b>`EGameTools\UserModFiles`</b>.<br><br>
 <b>HOTKEYS</b><br>
 Most mod menu options are toggleable by a hotkey that you can change by clicking the hotkey button for the respective option and then pressing a key on your keyboard.<br>
-To change those hotkeys through the config file, visit the <a href="https://learn.microsoft.com/en-us/windows/win32/inputdev/virtual-key-codes">Virtual-Key Codes</a>﻿ page from Microsoft which contains a list of all virtual key codes.
+To change those hotkeys through the config file, visit the <b><a href="https://learn.microsoft.com/en-us/windows/win32/inputdev/virtual-key-codes">Virtual-Key Codes</a>﻿</b> page from Microsoft which contains a list of all virtual key codes.
 Simply write the name of the keycode you want to use for each hotkey and save the config file.<br><br>
 <b>CONFIG</b><br>
 A config file <b>`EGameTools.ini`</b> is stored in the same folder as the game executable (exe) or in the same folder as the mod file.<br>
 The config file stores the mod menu's options and hotkeys.<br><br>